Wilfredog266/Wilfredog266/README.md

 I started my career as a chef, where I learned the discipline of precision, creativity, and working under pressure.
 After years in hospitality, I realized I wanted to apply that same mindset to solving problems with data.

-Now I’m finishing the last sprint of the **TripleTen Business Intelligence Bootcamp**, where I’ve built projects in SQL, Tableau, Power BI, and Excel — turning raw numbers into dashboards and insights that help answer real business questions.
+I successfully have completed a **TripleTen Business Intelligence Bootcamp**, where I’ve built projects in SQL, Tableau, Power BI, and Excel, turning raw numbers into dashboards and insights that help answer real business questions.

 I believe in learning by doing, and every project I share here is another step in my transition from kitchens to code, from recipes to reports.